jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-movement-detroit-review.md

 Monday

 As the final day of the festival rolled around, one of the biggest surprises was Hito‘s set.
-Originally from Japan, but now living in Germany I’d never heard of her before.
+Originally from Japan, but now living in Germany,  I’d never heard of her before.
 Playing vinyl, she dropped tracks like Sam Paginini’s Rave with Chocolate whilst waving to everyone.
 Her smile and energy were infectious.

 Inner City - the band who gave Detroit electronic music its first real chart success with late ‘80s tracks like "Good Life" and "Big Fun” also took to the stage.
 Fronted by Kevin Saunderson with Paris Grey on vocals, this live, 30th-anniversary performance boasted a new lineup joining original bandleader Dennis White.